Sam Rockwell biography

 of his youth traveling back and forth between his parents.

-His mother, whose unconventional lifestylereplete with sex, drugs, and flamboyant hippiesintroduced Rockwell to some very unorthodox adult pastimes at an extremely young age.
+His mother, whose unconventional lifestylereplete with sex, drugs, and flamboyant hippiesintroduced Sam to some very unorthodox adult pastimes at an extremely young age.
 But it was through his mother that he became involved in theater, making his stage debut at the age of ten.